Counselling services policy

 WorkSafe can only pay for counselling services provided by registered counsellors.
 To be registered by WorkSafe, counsellors must meet the following requirements:

-hold a level 3 or 4 membership with the Australian Counselling Association (ACA) OR
+- hold a level 3 or 4 membership with the Australian Counselling Association (ACA)

 hold full clinical membership with the Psychotherapy and Counselling Federation of Australia (PACFA)